 - Show your child how to breathe slowly through the nose and mouth.

-If you're worried your child may have asthma, or you're not sure how to reduce the likelihood of their attack, Children's Hospital Colorado has prepared the following infographic to answer common questions and guide you through the process.
+If you're worried your child may have asthma, or you're not sure how to reduce the likelihood of their attack, Children's Colorado has prepared the following infographic to answer common questions and guide you through the process.